 - Allow the organisations to cement their place at the forefront of UK health research and build strong industry and commercial partnerships; and

-- Train the next generation of clinicians and researchers, thorugh extensive education including national and international training.
+- Train the next generation of clinicians and researchers, through extensive education including national and international training.

-People shared their views about improving cardiovascular (heart) and respiratory (lung and breathing) services for patients in London, southern England and nationally at a series of recent events.
+People shared their views about improving cardiovascular (heart) and respiratory (lung and breathing) services for patients in London, southern England and nationally at a series of events during January and February 2019.

-Since November 2017, Royal Brompton & Harefield NHS Foundation Trust has been working with King’s Health Partners on proposals to change how care and treatment is provided for adults and children with heart and lung disease.
+Since November 2017, we have been working with King’s Health Partners on proposals to change how care and treatment is provided for adults and children with heart and lung disease.